NP-chaonay/NP-chaonay/README.md

 - README.md: This info. file
 - RepoListDetails: List of registered of my all GitHub repos.
 Including their details.
 - FOR_AUTHOR_TODO_ONROOTSTRUCTURECHANGED: For author reminder file
+- MYSELF_UUID: UUID of myself in case of real name is no longer unique.